pyeventsourcing/esdbclient/README.md

 has returned, the decorators will have exited, and any exceptions that are raised due to connection issues whilst iterating over the subscription object will have to be handled by your code.

+A "catch-up subscription" iterator will not automatically stop when there are no more events to be returned, but instead the iteration will block until new events are subsequently recorded in the database.
+Any subsequently recorded events will then be immediately streamed to the client, and the iteration will then continue.
+The streaming of events, and hence the iteration, can be stopped by calling the `stop()` method on the "catch-up subscription" object.

 ### Subscribe to all events